comingway/learngit/readme.txt

 Git is a free distributed software under the GPL
 Git has a mutable index called stage.
 Git tracks changes of files `.
-My stupid boss still prefers SVN.
+My stupid boss still prefers SVN   .